Unemployment Benefits In California During The Pandemic

-In general, the unemployed Californians who meet the eligibility criteria receive unemployment benefits for up to 26 weeks.
+In general, California unemployment benefits last for up to 26 weeks.
 But due to the unprecedented circumstances, the federal policymakers have expanded benefits and eligibility through various financial relief measures.

 1) The Pandemic Emergency Unemployment Compensation (PEUC) program provides a 13-week extension of benefits.
 That is, the claimant can get benefits for 39 weeks.

 2) The Federal Pandemic Unemployment Compensation (FPUC) program provides an additional $600 on the top of regular unemployment insurance benefits to the claimants.

 3) The Pandemic Unemployment Assistance (PUA) offers benefits to self-employed, gig workers, etc.

 Who Are Eligible For Unemployment Benefits During The Pandemic?

 PEUC, PUA, and FPUC have their own set of eligibility criteria.
 But be it PUA or PEUC, there are some common requirements that you must meet to qualify for benefits.
 They include:

 - You must be fully or partially unemployed